 Table 22 shows that 87.3 percent of the owners/managers prepared their own financial information.
 Other owners/managers used the services of an auditor (4.7%), part-time accountant (4.4%) and full-time accountant (3.6%).
-Most (80.9%) owners/managers who prepared their own financial information were from the trading sector.
+Most (80.9%) owners/managers who prepared their own financial financial information by business nrenared the fin Table 22: Persons who propaga